kss-node/kss-node/README.md

 }
 ```

-The methodology and ideas behind Knyle Style Sheets are contained in [the specification](https://github.com/kss-node/kss/blob/spec/SPEC.md).
+The methodology and ideas behind KSS are contained in [the specification](https://github.com/kss-node/kss/blob/spec/SPEC.md).

 There's an example project in the [demo directory](https://github.com/kss-node/kss-node/tree/master/demo) of this repo.

+## What does KSS mean?

+KSS was originally named "Knyle Style Sheets" to be a pun on CSS and the software creator’s name, Kyle Neath.
+We are working on a better acronym.

 ## Installation